 CURRENT STUDENT SPOTLIGHT

 GRADUATE STUDENT SPOTLIGHT

-Undergraduate and graduate students have multiple opportunities throughout their academic journey to get involved in engineering student organizations and research projects with faculty members.
+Undergraduate and graduate students have multiple opportunities throughout their academic journey to get involved in engineering and construction management student organizations and research projects with faculty members.
 Explore some of our events and projects below.

 CONCRETE BOWLING BALL